CM-IV/cmiv-CLI/README.md

 **1.4.2 Update**
 The Vitejs template was updated to include the Vitest unit testing framework!

+**1.4.3 Update**
+gitignore files should now be included in the project, npm does weird things with its file naming upon publishing packages.

 ### Install the CLI globally

 ---